§ 501 "Stock insurer" defined.

 § 520 Suspension or revocation of certificate of authority — Discretionary and special grounds.

-(a) The Commissioner may, in his/her discretion, refuse to continue or may suspend or revoke an insurer's certificate of authority if he/she finds after a hearing thereon, or upon waiver of hearing by the insurer, that the insurer has violated or failed to comply with any lawful order of the Commissioner, or has wilfully violated or wilfully failed to comply with any lawful regulation of the Commissioner, or has violated any provision of this title other than those for violation of which suspension or revocation is mandatory, or, in lieu of such suspension or revocation, the Commissioner may, in his/her discretion, levy upon the insurer, and the insurer shall pay forthwith, an administrative fine of not over $5,000.
+(a) The Commissioner may, in his or her discretion, refuse to continue or may suspend or revoke an insurer's certificate of authority if he or she finds after a hearing thereon, or upon waiver of hearing by the insurer, that the insurer has violated or failed to comply with any lawful order of the Commissioner, or has wilfully violated or wilfully failed to comply with any lawful regulation of the Commissioner, or has violated any provision of this title or any other title of the Delaware Code applicable to insurers other than those for violation of which suspension or revocation is mandatory, or, in lieu of such suspension or revocation, the Commissioner may, in his or her discretion, levy upon the insurer, and the insurer shall pay forthwith, an administrative fine of not over $5,000.

 (b) The Commissioner shall suspend or revoke an insurer's certificate of authority on any of the following grounds, if the Commissioner finds after a hearing thereon that the insurer: